Home

 Spotting intolerances and handling them.

-The best way to spot a food intolerance is to remove the most likely candidates for a period of seven days.
+The best way to spot a food intolerance is to remove the most likely candidates for a minimum period of seven days.
 This gives a chance for the body to recover from the food.
 On its re-introduction to the diet you should be able to notice a return of the negative symptoms associated with the foods.
 This will tell you what is causing problems to your body.

 Long term the safest way to stop a food intolerance is to continue a regular food rotation process.
 For example do not have wheat each meal or every day.
 Ensure you have different breakfasts and lunches rather than sticking to what you know best.